isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Type.6: Always initialize a member variable](#Pro-type-memberinit)
 * [Type.7: Avoid accessing members of raw unions.
 Prefer `variant` instead](#Pro-fct-style-cast)
 * [Type.8: Avoid reading from varargs or passing vararg arguments.
 Prefer variadic template parameters instead](#Pro-type-varargs)

+##### Impact

+With the type-safety profile you can trust that every operation is applied to a valid object.
+Exception may be thrown to indicate errors that cannot be detected statically (at compile time).
+Note that this type-safety can be complete only if we also have [Bounds safety](#SS-bounds) and [Lifetime safety](#SS-lifetime).
+Without those guarantees, a region of memory could be accesses independently which object, objects, or parts of objects are stored in it.

 ### <a name="Pro-type-reinterpretcast"></a>Type.1: Don't use `reinterpret_cast`.